-darlingcynthia asked: My friends want to take "hot yoga" classes because working out in a hot room is supposed to cleanse the body more or something.
+darlingcynthia said: My friends want to take "hot yoga" classes because working out in a hot room is supposed to cleanse the body more or something.
 It sounds like everything I've been told to avoid.
 Is this safe?
 Should I insist on regular yoga that takes place in a room with a fan?
 I'm really confused and worried!

 Hot yoga actually does have a lot of benefits - Aside from being enjoyable (for some people) and being an interesting test of your endurance, hot yoga can potentially: